 Referee Traits and Skills

 Patience, optimism, and a comfort with people, are extremely handy traits for a referee.
 In addition, physical fitness, familiarity with the game (being a former player is beneficial but not necessary), knowledge of the Laws of the Game, and the ability to interpret and apply those Laws, are essential.
-A degree of physical and mental maturity to handle the job is also needed, which is why the minimum age for participants in the Grade 8 course is 13 (or 12 with soccer experience).
+A degree of physical and mental maturity to handle the job is also needed.

 Scheduling and Compensation